-In relation to originator credit granting standards, see, in particular, "The Sponsor-Lease Underwriting Procedures", "-Collection and Repossession Procedures" and "-Modifications of the Leases" in this prospectus.
-In relation to credit risk retention, NMAC, as "originator", will agree to retain upon the issuance of the notes and on an ongoing basis, a material net economic interest of not less than 5% as described in "The Sponsor-EU Risk Retention" in this prospectus.
+In relation to originator credit granting standards, see "The Sponsor-Lease Underwriting Procedures", "- Collection and Repossession Procedures" and "-Modifications of the Leases" in this prospectus.

+The transaction described in this prospectus is not being structured to ensure compliance by any person with the transparency requirements in Article 7 of the EU Securitization Regulation.

-However, except as described or referred to in the preceding paragraph, no party to the securitization transaction described in this prospectus is required, or intends, to take or refrain from taking any action with regard to such transaction in a manner prescribed or contemplated by the EU Securitization Rules, or to take any action for purposes of, or in connection with, compliance by any investor with any applicable EU Securitization Rules.
-In particular, the securitization transaction described in this prospectus is not being structured to ensure compliance by any person with the transparency requirements in Article 7 of the EU Securitization Regulation.
-Each prospective investor that is subject to the EU Securitization Rules should consult with its own legal, accounting and other advisors and/or its national regulator in determining the extent to which the information set out in this prospectus is sufficient for the purpose of complying with the EU Securitization Rules.
-Each prospective investor is required to independently assess and determine whether the agreement by NMAC to retain the EU Retained Interest as described in this prospectus, the other information in this prospectus and the information to be provided in the monthly reports to noteholders are sufficient for the purposes of complying with the EU Securitization Rules and any corresponding national measures which may be relevant, and none of NMAC, the depositor, the issuing entity, the underwriters, the indenture trustee, their respective affiliates nor any other party to the transactions described in this prospectus makes any representation or gives any assurance that such agreement and such information are sufficient for any such purpose.
-In addition, each prospective investor should ensure that it complies with the interpretation given to the EU Securitization Rules by the applicable regulatory authorities in its jurisdiction.
-Prospective investors who are uncertain as to the requirements which apply to them in respect of their relevant jurisdiction should seek guidance from their regulatory authorities and independent advisors.
+Except as described herein, no party to the transaction described in this prospectus intends to take or refrain from taking any action with regard to such transaction in a manner prescribed or contemplated by the EU Securitization Rules, or to take any action for purposes of, or in connection with, facilitating or enabling the compliance by any investor with the EU Due Diligence Requirements.

+It remains unclear what will be required for the Affected Investors to demonstrate compliance with the EU Due Diligence Requirements.
+Each prospective investor is required to independently assess and determine whether the undertaking by NMAC to retain the EU Retained Interest as described above and in this prospectus generally, the other information in this prospectus and the information to be provided in the monthly reports to the noteholders and in the Payment Date Certificates are sufficient for the purposes of complying with the EU Due Diligence Requirements and any corresponding national measures which may be relevant, and none of NMAC, the depositor, the sponsor, the underwriters or any of their respective affiliates or any other party to the transaction described in this prospectus makes any representation that the information described above or in this prospectus generally is sufficient in all circumstances for such purposes or any other purpose or that the structure of the notes, NMAC (including the EU Retained Interest) and the transactions described herein are compliant with the EU Securitization Rules or any other applicable legal or regulatory or other requirements and no such person shall have any liability to any prospective investor or any other person with respect to any deficiency in such information or any failure of the transactions or structure contemplated hereby to comply with or otherwise satisfy such requirements, any subsequent change in law, rule or regulation or any other applicable legal, regulatory or other requirements.

-Failure by an investor or investment manager to comply with any applicable EU Securitization Rules with respect to an investment in the notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions.
-The EU Securitization Rules and any other changes to the regulation or regulatory treatment of the notes for some or all investors may negatively impact the regulatory position of affected investors and investment managers and have an adverse impact on the value and liquidity of the notes.
-Prospective investors should analyze their own regulatory position, and are encouraged to consult with their own investment and legal advisors, regarding application of and compliance with any applicable EU Securitization Rules or other applicable regulations and the suitability of the offered notes for investment.
+Failure by an Affected Investor to comply with the EU Due Diligence Requirements with respect to an investment in the notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions by the competent authority of such Affected Investor.
+The EU Securitization Rules and any other changes to the regulation or regulatory treatment of the notes for some or all investors may negatively impact the regulatory position of Affected Investor and have an adverse impact on the value and liquidity of the notes.
+Prospective investors should analyze their own regulatory position, and should consult with their own investment and legal advisors regarding application of, and compliance with, the EU Securitization Rules or other applicable regulations and the suitability of the notes for investment.